Apes-Ninjas/A-N-docs/docs/Treasury.md

 # Treasury

-## Management of funds
+## Proceed of funds

-Using a digital wallet, such as [MetaMask](https://metamask.io/), or a wallet compatible with [WalletConnect](https://walletconnect.org/) members can contribute to the LAO after they have been approved (i.e., verified as an accredited investor, passed KYC/AML checks, etc., as applicable and as further outlined [here](/Membership)).
+Using a digital wallet, such as [MetaMask](https://metamask.io/), or a wallet compatible with [WalletConnect](https://walletconnect.org/) distinguished members of the crypto community will be able to acquire Access Tokens that will have the form of Apes or Ninjas, depending on the score their wallet gets.

-## Featured Artists
+Direct sales of the first generation of Ninjas will enter directly to the treasury, and the sales of Apes belonging to a Clan will be split 50%/50% between the head of the Clan and the A&N Platform

+## Management of Funds

-Ether contributions will be wrapped as ERC-20 tokens (wETH) to allow for a seamless interaction with The LAO smart contracts (described further [here](/SmartContracts)).
-The ERC-20 standard streamlines how tokens are tracked and transferred between parties.
-Ether itself predates the ERC-20 standard, and it did not come with a built in standard of how to track and trade tokens amongst parties.
-The conversion from Ether to wETH addresses this concern.
+Ether contributions will be wrapped as ERC-20 tokens (wETH) to allow for a seamless interaction with The A&N DAO smart contracts (described further [here](/SmartContracts)).
+The management of these funds will be done by the A&N DAO

-## Community Building

-The members, acting by majority vote, have the right to elect to invest capital contributions to The LAO in either Ether, Bitcoin, and/or fee or interest bearing cryptocurrencies or other digital assets.
+## Pre-DAO use of funds

+The funds that are raised before the DAO is launched will be administered by a MultiSig wallet, that will be controlled by the founders.
+No more than 70 Ether will be available for this first stage.

 ## Dev Fund

+There will be a fund set aside to develop the A&N Platform further.
+The details of the destination of the proceeds can be found [here](/Proceeds)